 Board of Directors

-From California to Indiana to Massachusetts, every member of the All Points North Foundation (APNF) Board of Directors serves for two years in an all-volunteer capacity for one simple reason: They care.
+From coast to coast, every member of the All Points North Foundation (APNF) Board of Directors serves for two years in an all-volunteer capacity for one simple reason: They care.
 They care about the communities that are making a measurable difference in the fields of public middle school education, teacher training and solar energy.
 They care about empowering and energizing communities.
 They care about results-driven efforts.
 They care about expanding those proven efforts to other communities in need.
 They care about achieving goals and moving upward.

 With over 30 years of experience in high tech products and markets, Anthony Coker has provided engineered solutions to international clients and brings that same kind of innovative perspective to APNF.
 Currently a vice president at Hannah Solar, he oversees electric utilities and opening up new markets for the design/build firm.
 Prior, he helped build Suniva into an international solar company.